RainyCityCoder/EarlyPyProj/core4investsplitter/README.md

 # core4investsplitter

 How to split up money to invest using the Core 4 "lazy" portfolio.
 Use at own risk.
 I'm not kidding; investing is inherently risky and you could lose real money.
 Proceed at your own risk.
+Creator is **not** responsible for any outcome of using this software.

 Description:
-This code is useful *if* you wish to use the 60-40 Core 4 "lazy portfolio" developed by Rick Ferri on the Bogleheads® forum (https://www.bogleheads.org/forum/viewtopic.php?t=10413).
+This code is useful _if_ you wish to use the 60-40 Core 4 "lazy portfolio" developed by Rick Ferri on the Bogleheads® forum (https://www.bogleheads.org/forum/viewtopic.php?t=10413).
 Built with Python 3

 Investing is inherently risky and YOU COULD LOSE REAL MONEY.
 The creator of this code isn't responsible for anything, much less what you may do, think, or say.
 This was a practice exercise for the creator and is not intended to be anything else.